8 Things Your Cruise Ship Won't Tell You About Shore Excursions

 Every activity is assigned a level by the cruise line.
 Unfortunately, these levels are not very descriptive, and for some activities, may be woefully insufficient.

-For instance, most cruise lines list both the White Pass train trips and Glacier Point ATV Exploration as easy, but for the former Alaska excursion, you are simply a passenger, while the latter has you piloting your own vehicle.
+For instance, most cruise lines list both the White Pass train and Glacier Point ATV Exploration as easy, but for the former excursion you are simply a passenger, while the latter has you piloting your own vehicle.

 It's always better to ask, especially if you have any health concerns or mobility issues.
 Minor issues like stiff knees or a limited range of motion can be unpleasant on an excursion like the Ocean Raft Adventure, even if you are relatively healthy otherwise.